marius-m/mmblog-content/md/5tinkering/gradle-plugin-basics.md

 -   The project will not recognize a plugin unless it has a special property file with essential information.
 I had a lot of trouble with this, so be sure to check out `{rootPlugin}/src/main/resources/META-INF.gradle.plugins/com.browserstack.gradle.properties` on a working project. **The directory/file naming is important here**.
 -   Gradle works using tasks.
 So to find those, you&rsquo;ll need to keep an eye for `extends DefaultTask` or something similar.
 Also, you&rsquo;ll need to register those tasks to the plugin as well to be recognized - `project.getTasks().create("execute" + appVariantName + "TestsOnBrowserstack", EspressoTask.class...`

-After you change the plugin, <span class="underline">build the plugin, then try to build the project you&rsquo;re using the plugin in</span>.
+After you change the plugin, **build the plugin, then try to build the project you&rsquo;re using the plugin in**.
+It should synchronize the project and see the changes that you have applied for the plugin.

-# Conclusion
+# The end result

-After a few tries, I&rsquo;ve managed to provide a few new features which were essential to our use case.
-Moreover, I&rsquo;ve managed to create a pull request to give it back to the open source community.
-And last but not least, create an example (this blog post) that it is actually not so hard to improve the project, by solving our own pains.
+After a few tries, I&rsquo;ve managed to provide a [few new features which were essential to our use case](https://github.com/marius-m/browserstack-gradle-plugin).
+Moreover, I&rsquo;ve managed to create a pull request to [give it back](https://github.com/browserstack/browserstack-gradle-plugin/pull/43) to the open source community.
+And last but not least, create an example (this blog post) that **it is actually not so hard to improve the project, by solving our own pains**.
 In other words, **open-source for the win** 🚀.

 And most important, I have not have had so much fun in a long time 🧁.